fastoch/TWN_DevOps_Bootcamp/README.md

 **Vi** is a built-in text editor that is by far the most distributed and used on Linux systems.
 Depending on your Linx distro, its improved version, **Vim**, may be pre-installed.
+To check if that's the case, simply run `vi`. if it opens Vim, then you know.

-This text editor is integrated in the CLI.
+The Vi/Vim text editor is integrated into the CLI.

 ### Why do we need a CLI text editor like Vim?